awsdocs/aws-global-accelerator-dev-guide/doc_source/about-endpoints.transition-to-IP-preservation.md

 1. On the **Add endpoints** page, in the **Endpoints** dropdown list, choose an Application Load Balancer endpoint or an EC2 instance endpoint\.

 1. In the **Weight** field, choose a low number compared to the weights that are set for your existing endpoints\.
 For example, if the weight for a corresponding Application Load Balancer is 255, you could enter a weight of 5 for the new Application Load Balancer, to start with\.
-For more information, see [Endpoint Weights](about-endpoints-endpoint-weights.md)\.
+For more information, see [ Endpoint weights](about-endpoints-endpoint-weights.md)\.

 1. For a new external\-facing Application Load Balancer endpoint, under **Preserve client IP address**, select **Preserve address**\. \(This option is always selected for internal Application Load Balancers and EC2 instances\.\)